GitSauce2/blender_selective_motion_blur/README.md

 This addon is in its **EARLY BETA** stage.
 Recommended to save before rendering.

+1. The addon only works in its built-in renders.
-1. The viewport must be frozen while rendering.
+2. The viewport must be frozen while rendering.
-2. Non motion-blur objects must have their instances realized, otherwise the instances won't render.
+3. Non motion-blur objects must have their instances realized, otherwise the instances won't render.
-3. Modified, but not set, keyframes will be lost on render.
+4. Modified, but not set, keyframes will be lost on render.
-4. When Alt Render is enabled, GPU backend must be set to 'OpenGL'.
+5. When Alt Render is enabled, GPU backend must be set to 'OpenGL'.
 Vulkan has a VRAM stacking issue.
 (Toggleable)
-5. This addon may be incompatible with other addons that add object properties which affect the render.
+6. This addon may be incompatible with other addons that add object properties which affect the render.

 Expect a slight delay before each frame that increases with every object set to not motion blur.